 No additional treatment

-Synthetic neutralising antibodies (REGN-COV2; adults and children aged ≥12 years only).
+Synthetic neutralising antibodies (REGN-COV2; adults and children with COVID-19 pneumonia aged ≥12 years only).
 A single dose of REGN10933 + REGN10987 8 g (4 g of each monoclonal antibody) in 250ml 0.9% saline infused intravenously over 60 minutes +/- 15 minutes as soon as possible after randomisation

 For randomisation part B, the randomisation program will allocate patients in a ratio of 1:1 between each of the arms.
 If the active treatment is not available at the hospital or is believed, by the attending clinician, to be contraindicated for the specific patient, then this fact will be recorded via the web-based form and the patient will be excluded from Randomisation part B.